victorlomax/mo4/README.md

 The emulation is based on 4 * ATTiny4313 microcontroller, each one devoted to an output.
 The choice of ATTiny4313 (or ATTiny2313) was motivated by the presence of an USART and a 20 pins package, allowing to have a full 8 bit port.

 The BUSY signal is managed by a decade counter 74LS90 to speed-up the reply after a request to reset.

+# The sources
+simulmo4.S: a simulation of the protocol and signals expected on the parallel port of Atari.
+For debugging purpose.